Denoising Diffusion Variational Inference: Diffusion Models as Expressive Variational Posteriors: Variational Inference With Denoising Diffusion Models

-Notice that optimizing $\KL(q_\phi(\by,\bz|\bx)||r(\by|\bz,\bx)p(\bz))$ in Equation \ref{eqn:elbo2_y2} involves sampling from the approximate reverse process $q_\phi(\by,\bz|\bx)$ to match the true reverse process $r(\by | \bz, \bx)$: this is the opposite of diffusion training, where we would sample from $r$ to fit $q$.
-We have found the standard ELBO to insufficient to learn a good $q_\phi$ that reverses the noising process $r$, as illustrated in \Cref{tab:unsupervised_w_failed}.
+Notice that optimizing $\mathcal{L}_\text{reg}$ involves sampling from the approximate reverse process $q_\phi(\by,\bz|\bx)$ to match the true reverse process $r(\by | \bz, \bx)$: this is the opposite of diffusion training, where we would sample from $r$ to fit $q$.
+This type of on-policy learning of $q$ has been studied in the context of approximate inference \citep{zhang2021path}; however, it requires backpropagating through $T$ samples, which may hamper training, and it optimizes a mode-covering divergence that may struggle to fit complex $p(\bz)$.